|Nutritional Guidelines (per serving)|

 - 2/3 cup powdered sugar

-- Chill your coconut pudding cups in the refrigerator for at least one hour.
-Pudding will fully set in fridge.
+Chill the pudding cups in the refrigerator for at least one hour, or longer, until it fully sets.

-If you'd like extra coconut taste, feel free to add some coconut flavoring, along with a pinch of salt.
+If you like extra coconut taste, add one teaspoon of organic coconut extract, along with a pinch of salt.

-After chilling, you can zap it in your food processor before you serve, since it has a tendency to solidify in the fridge a bit.
+You can also chill the pudding in one big batch, and then zap it in your food processor before serving.
+Since this pudding has a tendency to solidify in the fridge, processing it ensures a creamy outcome.